-Female migrant dies entangled crossing Arizona border wall
+Mexican woman dies entangled crossing Arizona border wall

-PHOENIX (AP) — Authorities are investigating the cause of death this week of a female migrant whose leg was entrapped while using a climbing harness and ended up hanging upside down off the border wall in eastern Arizona.
+PHOENIX (AP) — Authorities are investigating the cause of death this week of a Mexican woman whose leg was entrapped while using a climbing harness and ended up hanging upside down off the border wall in eastern Arizona.

-U.S. Customs and Border Protection officials offered few details, but the local sheriff’s office said the woman was a 32-year-old Mexican who was attempting to cross the wall Monday night near Douglas, Arizona.
+U.S. Customs and Border Protection officials offered few details, but the local sheriff’s office said the woman was a 32-year-old who was attempting to cross the wall Monday night near Douglas, Arizona.
 Her name was not released.

 The Cochise County Sheriff’s office said she hung upside down “a significant amount of time.”